u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/payment_providers.rst

    :alt: Pay online in the customer portal and select which payment provider to use.

 .. note::
-   Odoo apps delegate the handling of sensitive information to the certified payment provider so that you don't ever have to worry about PCI compliance.
+   Thrive Bureau ERP apps delegate the handling of sensitive information to the certified payment provider so that you don't ever have to worry about PCI compliance.

-   This means that no sensitive information (such as credit card numbers) is stored on Odoo servers or Odoo databases hosted elsewhere.
-Instead, Odoo apps use a unique reference number to the data stored safely in the payment providers' systems.
+   This means that no sensitive information (such as credit card numbers) is stored on Thrive Bureau ERP servers or Thrive Bureau ERP databases hosted elsewhere.
+Instead, Thrive Bureau ERP apps use a unique reference number to the data stored safely in the payment providers' systems.

 .. _payment_providers/supported_providers: